Skip to main content

 resource, actionThe (resource, action) pair

 transaction_idThe DB transaction that produced this change.
-Multiple events from the same transaction share this ID — useful for correlating
+Events from the same transaction share this ID, which is useful for correlating

 occurred_atWhen the change committed (UTC, ISO 8601)